vt-middleware/ldaptive/docs/guide/controls/syncrepl.md

 Request that the server send the client updates in order for the client to stay in sync with the server.
 See [RFC 4533](http://www.ietf.org/rfc/rfc4533.txt).

 Note that these examples use the _DefaultCookieManager which stores cookie data in memory_.
-Most implementers will want to provider a custom implementation to persist cookie data.
+Most implementers will want to provide a custom implementation to persist cookie data.
 The interface for CookieManager looks like:

 {% highlight java %}
 public interface CookieManager